Optimization on Weak Riemannian Manifolds: Classes of Hesse manifolds and their Optimization-relevant properties

 (2) By part (1), $\Theta$ is a bundle isomorphism over the identity onto a trivial bundle.
-By \Cref{prop:L2_robust}, $K_\Omega$ with the $L^2$-metric is a robust Riemannian manifold.
-We note that as $\Theta$ induces fibre-wise an isometry, it extends in every fibre to an isometry of the Hilbert space completions (see \cite[Lemma 4.16]{Rud87}).
+By Proposition \ref{prop:L2_robust}, $K_\Omega$ with the $L^2$-metric is a robust Riemannian manifold.
+We note that as $\Theta$ induces fiber-wise an isometry, it extends in every fiber to an isometry of the Hilbert space completions (see \cite[Lemma 4.16]{Rud87}).
 Hence taking fibre-wise the continuous linear extensions to the completions of the fibre-maps of $\Theta$ we obtain a fibre-wise isometry

 Thus there is a unique vector bundle structure on the union of the completed spaces, making $\overline{\Theta}$ a bundle isomorphism and by construction this bundle extends $TK_\Omega$.
-The metric derivative exists again in this setting by \cite[Theorem 5.8]{Sch23} We conclude that $L^2_g$-is a robust Riemannian metric. \end{proof}
+The metric derivative exists again in this setting by \cite[Theorem 5.8]{Sch23}.
+We conclude that $L^2_g$-is a robust Riemannian metric. \end{proof}

-In general, the construction in part (2) of \Cref{lem:L2_openHilb_strong} already hints at permanence properties of various objects connected to Riemannian metrics which are hardly surprising.
+In general, the construction in part (2) of Lemma \ref{lem:L2_openHilb_strong} already hints at permanence properties of various objects connected to Riemannian metrics which are hardly surprising.
 However, we state them here and supply the necessary details for the proofs for the readers convenience.
 In particular, while it is somewhat obvious that these constructions should work, the added details should convince the reader that the constructions do not depend on the manifolds being finite-dimensional or strong manifolds.

 \begin{proposition} Let $(M,g), (N,\tilde{g})$ be weak Riemannian manifolds together with a Riemannian isometry $F\colon M \rightarrow N$ (i.e. a diffeomorphism such that $F^\ast \tilde{g}=g$).
 Then $(M,g)$ is a robust Riemannian manifold if and only if $(N,\tilde{g})$ is a robust Riemannian manifold. \end{proposition}